That-Dev-Girl-Sites/talks.jhalabi.com/dynamic-blocks/slides.md

-# Dynamic Blocks FTW!
+# Dynamic Blocks for the win!

-Customize Gutenberg without living in fear of validation errors
+Customize Gutenberg without living in fear of validation errors.

 ---